-Baruch students may study abroad on any approved individual program that is academically challenging and that promotes engagement with the local culture.
-But all these different programs can be divided into three basic types.
-While there are many ways to distinguish between these programs, for you the most important criteria to focus on are a program’s administrative structure, what tuition is charged to participants and to which institution it is paid, and the level of student support services the program offers.
+Baruch students may study abroad on any approved program that is academically challenging and that promotes engagement with the local culture.
+There are different ways to distinguish study abroad programs, but for convenience we have grouped them up by program type—the program’s administrative structure, what tuition is charged to participants and to which institution it is paid, and the level of student support services the program offers, etc.—and by duration of program.

 In this type of study abroad experience, students enroll as a visiting student directly in a university or other institution of higher education with which Baruch does not have an exchange agreement.